-New end-to-end paperless system at Family Justice Courts Singapore for protection and maintenance order cases
+Last month, a new comprehensive end-to-end IT system was introduced at the Family Justices Courts (FJC) in Singapore for dealing with applications for family protection and maintenance order cases.

 Initially announced at the FJC’s work plan seminar in February 2017, the Integrated Family Application Management System (iFAMS) aims to bring together all whose work falls within the ambit of family justice on a single platform.
 Designed based on the entire case lifecycle, it ensures support even after orders are issued.